iamyounix/msimagb460_tomahawk/README.md

 #### Enable GPU Tab in Activity Monitor

-- If the Device Properties of your iGPU and dGPU are configured correctly, you will find the Tab "GPU" in the Activity Monitor App which lists the graphics devices and the tasks/processes assigned to each of them.
+- If the Device Properties of iGPU and dGPU are configured correctly, you will find the Tab "GPU" in the Activity Monitor App which lists the graphics devices and the tasks/processes assigned to each of them.
 Use this properties to enable gpu's tab.
 Requirement:
   - Change iGPU  `AAPL,slot-name` to `Slot- 0`.
 Most iGPU attached to this slot.
   - Add `AAPL,ig-platform-id` data `0300C59B` / `0300C89B` (headless Comet Lake platform)
   - Add `device-id` data `9B3E0000`  (Kaby Lake device id is required to properly rename GPU as UHD 630 on Comet Lake platform)